yonghyunk1m/gclef-cmu.github.io/blog/posts/250918_MusicArena.md

 ![Correlation](https://raw.githubusercontent.com/yonghyunk1m/gclef-cmu.github.io/main/blog/posts/figures/250918_MusicArena_fig8.png)
 > **Figure 8: The correlation between Arena Score difference and the number of swaps.** Each dot represents a single battle.
 While there is a high variance in number of swaps, the regression line (blue dashes) shows a slight negative trend.

 This suggests users adapt their listening strategy for harder decisions.
 While a single swap is the norm, closer battles prompt a more careful, back-and-forth comparison.
+The table below shows the general distribution of swap counts across all voted-on battles:

 | Swap(s) | Probability [%] |
 | :------ | :-------------- |